MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 Once your new LUIS app has been published, select the _MANAGE_ Tab.
 From the 'Application Information' page, record the values `Application ID` and `Display name`.
 From the 'Key and Endpoints' page, record the values `Authoring Key` and `Region`.
 These values will later be used by your 'nlp-with-dispatch.bot' file.

-Once completed, repeat these same steps for both your locally downloaded 'weather.json' and 'nlp-with-dispatchDispatch.json' files.
+Once completed, _Train_ and _Publish_ both your LUIS weather app and your LUIS dispatch app by repeating these same steps for the locally downloaded 'weather.json' and 'nlp-with-dispatchDispatch.json' files.

 ### Manually create QnA Maker app